Skin Care

 off with a cool rinse.
 It's never a good idea to use hot water to clean any type of skin or to soak in

-a tub because doing so will only strip skin of its natural oils.
+a tub because doing so will only strip the skin of its natural oils.

 Click here to find some good natural skin care products.

 After washing your skin, pat it dry using a soft towel.
 Then apply a light moisturizer.
-Those containing
+Any containing

-Vitamin E are excellent choices.
-If you wear make-up choose foundations that contain the moisturizing
+Vitamin E is an excellent choice.
+If you wear make-up choose foundations that contain the moisturizing ingredients mentioned above.

 such as cucumbers and watermelon.
 Most fruits and vegetables are excellent hydrating foods plus they're